 Combinations such as "Original.
 Bold.
 Ahead." or "Creative.
 Intelligent.
 Agile" came to mind.
 The issue with these multi-word descriptors was that it ended up being far too utilitarian for my taste.
 I really wanted to look for something that was more creative and fun.

 Wapiti Digital specializes in subscription eCommerce (also known as Monthly Recurring Revenue or MRR commerce).
-Previous to starting Wapiti (Brand Shouter at the time), I had built a large, subscription eCommerce system for my business.
+Previous to starting Wapiti (Wapiti at the time), I had built a large, subscription eCommerce system for my business.
 Through all the learning pains and through the building process, I gained an invaluable trove of knowledge in the MRR area.
 Wapiti has grown on that knowledge and has a highly specialized focus on this.

 The problem with all of my previous description words is that none of them touch on this speciality at all.
 With that in mind, I took a step back and decided to try and define Wapiti in a short paragraph.
 Here's what I came up with:

 Wapiti digital provides growth consulting and solutions to businesses and nonprofits through the internet.
 Our key strength is in building commerce-oriented websites with a specialty in generating monthly recurring revenue (MRR).